Skip to navigation Skip to content

 • the care has ceased to be in line with a written care arrangement

-• the notifying customer seeks to have the change reflected, despite understanding it will not affect the cost percentage.
+• the notifying customer wants to have the change reflected despite understanding it will not affect the cost percentage.
 Noting customers lodging online care notification have already chosen to have the care change reflected, or

 • there are other circumstances that warrant making a care decision.
-Circumstances that may warrant further consideration include:
+These include:

 • if the notification is for an increase to the other party’s care